mdrame/bulk_downloader/README.md

-### 👾 Build Downloading reponsive app built in python3 that let users to download up to 5 content from youtube using URLS.
+#### Builk download is a  reponsive webapp built with flask using python3.
+It vies users the uptimate power  to download up to 5 content from youtube using URLS.

  ### Home.